tomcw/mb-audit/README.md

 AY-3-8913 tests
 - Try to write then read back the AY registers.
   - NB.
-Not all cards support reading the AY registers (eg. Phasor).
+Not all cards support reading the AY registers (eg. Phasor in Echo+ mode).
 - Test address lines and data lines.
 - Test cards which have a single 6522, but 2x AY-3-8913s (eg. Echo+, MB4C).
 - Manual tone tests: